renie/functional-series/README.md

 This will create an `index.js` to serve as entry point and do the job of making 'import' and 'export' work in the rest of our code.
 So our app shoud start on `main.js`.

 This is also described on our `package.json` already.
-Lot lets just add a script on our `package.json`:
+So let's just add a script on our `package.json`:
 ```
 "start": "node index.js",
 ```

-I will want to export a function on my `main.js` so I have to call this function on `index.js` require:
+I will have to export a function on my `main.js` so I have to call this function on `index.js` require:
 ```
 module.exports = require("./main.js")()
 ```

-Because I am doing this, I should change the export of `main.js` to cjs style:
+Because I am doing this, I have to change the export of `main.js` to cjs style:
 ```
 module.exports = App
 ```

 ## Testing
-Before coding, lets add some test libraries to our project:
+Before coding, let's add some test libraries to our project:

 ```
 npm i -D mocha chai chai-spies